Submissions to Patrycja Humienik’s Guest Edited Folio “On Devotion” Open November 1 – November 16.

-For our Summer/Fall 2023 issue, Guest Editor Ruben Quesada will curate a folio of poems engaging with Traditional Poetic Forms.
+For our Winter/Spring 2026 issue, Guest Editor Patrycja Humienik will curate a folio of poems for the theme “On Devotion.”

 Poet Lore pays contributors $50 per published poem.
 Contributors also receive one copy of their issue, plus a copy of the following printed issue of Poet Lore.